angular/angular/aio/content/guide/cli-builder.md

 The separation of concerns here is the same as with [schematics](guide/glossary#schematic), which are used for other CLI commands that touch your code (such as `ng generate`).

-* Options are given by the CLI user, context is provided by and provides access to the CLI Builder API, and the developer provides the behavior.
+* The `options` object is provided by the CLI user, while the `context` object is provided by the CLI Builder API.

-* The `BuilderContext` object provides access to the scheduling method, `BuilderContext.scheduleTarget()`.
+* In addition to the contextual information, the `context` object, which is an instance of the `BuilderContext`, also provides access to a scheduling method, `BuilderContext.scheduleTarget()`.
 The scheduler executes the builder handler function with a given [target configuration](guide/glossary#target).

 The builder handler function can be synchronous (return a value) or asynchronous (return a Promise), or it can watch and return multiple values (return an Observable).
 The return value or values must always be of type `BuilderOutput`.